How to Safely Use a Cloth Face Mask

 Choosing cloth masks helps slow the spread and help leave medical grade supplies for medical professionals.

-Here's a quick overview of what we've learned and are practicing:
+Here's a quick overview of what I've learned and am practicing:

 - Cloth face coverings can be made with anything from a tshirt, towel, handkerchief, or a sewn cloth mask.